Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Initiator MUST attach the HSREQ extension, and Responder MUST attach the `HSRSP` extension).

-Here's how the parallel handshake flow works, based on roles:
+Here is how the parallel handshake flow works, based on roles:

 Initiator: